 The mum in my house doesn’t work like that.
 In fact, every time she ( OK, I ) try to make a concerted effort to clean it’s like pushing grime from one spot to the next in a very pointless dirt displacement experiment.
 I’ve outsourced that.

 Mess is not a new skill for said child, oh no. She has been rehearsing this art form from a very young age.
 A child prodigy if you will.
-In fact, just last night, in my sleep the toy room from hell came back to haunt me.
+In a recent dream the toy room from hell came back to haunt me.
 In this nightmare I was trying to salvage valuable and sentimental things from an overly cluttered toy room, things I could not find in the mess eventually giving up and racing out just in time for it to topple over into a burning chasm.
 You may think this dream says more about my own subconscious but no. Let me tell you that toy room was something to behold (and be afraid of, very afraid).

 This child once told me that she could not possibly possess a tidy room as that would make her seem ‘up herself’ to friends who should drop by.
 The child followed by a rendition of what those friends would say upon finding her tidy room; “Well look at you and your clean room, la-de-dah, who do you think you are? the queen?” the child mocked of course with hands on hips.